-TL;DR: I never really liked pulling weeds, but I do like me some roses.
+TL;DR: I never really liked pulling weeds, but I do like me some daisies.

 Originally Written: 05-Feb-2022